JokerJohn/Cloud_Map_Evaluation/README.md

 ![image (4)](./README/image%20(4).png)

-if we do not have gt map, we can evaluate the **Mean Map Entropy (MME)**
+if we do not have gt map, we can evaluate the **Mean Map Entropy (MME)**. **LEFT: -3.78477, RIGHT: -4.66876**.

 ![image-20240127213301387](./README/image-20240127213301387.png)

-we can also get a simpe mesh reconstructed from pcd cloud map.
+we can also get a simpe mesh reconstructed from point cloud map.

 ![image-20230101200651976](README/image-20230101200651976.png)